Archaeologist, archaeobiologist and numismatist, university lecturer for Classical Studies at the University of Salzburg

 Günther E. Thüry not only looks back at a comprehensive list of exhibitions (organized since 2000).
 He is also responsible for two garden reconstructions in the Archaeological Park of Carnuntum, Lower Austria.

 Assembled over decades, Günther E. Thüry presented his material and thoughts in the 2016 book “Die antike Münze als Fundgegenstand.
 Kategorien numismatischer Funde und ihre Interpretation” (translates as “The ancient coin as find object.
-Categories of numismatic finds and their interpretation”) that is intended to be followed-up by a second work on the history of the discipline soon.
+Categories of numismatic finds and their interpretation”).
+In 2017, his work on the research history of Greek and Roman coinage was published (“Der metallene Spiegel.
+Die Forschungsgeschichte der antiken Numismatik“).

-Günther E. Thüry is a member of several working groups and societies, including the Swiss Group for the Study of Coin Finds, the Interdisciplinary Working Group “Ancient Medicine” and the International Council for Archaeozoology.
+Günther E. Thüry is a member of several working groups and societies, including the Swiss Group for the Study of Coin Finds, the Austrian Numismatic Society, the Interdisciplinary Working Group “Ancient Medicine” and the International Council for Archaeozoology.

 You can reach Günther E. Thüry by email.